Dharneeshcr7/leaf_disease_backend/README.md

    1.Extract features of the input image from efficientnetb0 model at global average pooling layer.

    2.Apply SVM on extracted features to classify the leaves based on types of diseases.

+   3.Use Unet for severity estimation of leaf by segmenting disease area, background and leaf in image.